florianheinemann/express-sslify/README.md

 Please do *not* set this flag if you are not behind a proxy that is setting this flag as such flags can be easily spoofed in a direct client/server connection.

 ### Credits and License
 express-sslify is licensed under the MIT license.
-If you'd like to be informed about new projects follow me on  [@TheSumOfAll](http://twitter.com/TheSumOfAll/).
+If you'd like to be informed about new projects follow  [@TheSumOfAll](http://twitter.com/TheSumOfAll/).

 Copyright (c) 2013-2014 Florian Heinemann